-A. Pay Contractor an annual fee for regular supervision of \$63,818 for services to District for NFP supervisory role, which may be billed monthly at the rate of \$5,318 or quarterly at the rate of \$15,954, so long as the total actual expenses meet or exceed the monthly or quarterly rate, whichever is agreed upon by District and Contractor.
-Contractor will notify the District if amount falls below the monthly or quarterly rate.
-Contractor shall submit

-- invoices to the District, 345 6th St Suite 300, Bremerton, WA 98337, Attn: Yolanda Fong, for payment of work actually completed to date. - B. In addition, District will provide reimbursement up to \$2,000 for travel and mileage incurred in connection with provision of stated services at the current year's GSA reimbursement rate.
-Total travel reimbursement will not exceed \$2,000 without approval of the District.
-District will be billed quarterly for travel and mileage and appropriate backup documentation will be submitted. - C. Any additional fees required by NFP for training will be split between District and Contractor.
-District will be given adequate notice of needed trainings. - D. Additional fees for Annual Program Support and Annual Nurse Consultation Fees will be split between District and Contractor.
-District's portion of fees will be based on the number of agencies participating under the Jefferson County Public Health Nurse Family Partnership Program. - E. In the event that approved program supplies required by NFP are unavailable for direct purchase, Contractor will purchase supplies and bill District for incurred costs.
-Total purchases of supplies or equipment will not exceed \$2,000 without prior approval of the District. - F. District may request additional nursing supervisory hours at an hourly rate commensurate to Contractor's employee's hourly rate.
-In the case of emergency nursing supervisory needs, District will be charged an hourly rate. - G. Contractor records and accounts pertaining to this Agreement are to be kept available for inspection by representatives of the District and state for a period of six (6) years after final payments.
+- B. District will pay Contractor an annual fee for regular nurse supervision for 3 of five (5) NFP nurse home visitors at \$5,943.92 monthly, or quarterly at the rate of \$17,831.76, so long as the total actual expenses meet or exceed the monthly or quarterly rate, whichever is agreed upon by the District and the Contractor. - C. At such time as JCPH hires an additional NFP nurse home visitor to provide expanded services into Clallam County, as part of our regional expansion team, charges for nurse supervision will be shared among six (6) nurses instead of five (5).
+The new supervisory fee for regular nurse supervision for 3 of 6 NFP nurse home visitors will be \$4,953.27 monthly, or \$14,859.80 quarterly, whichever is agreed upon by District and Contractor. - D. Contractor will notify District if actual expenses fall below the monthly or quarterly rate.
+Contractor shall submit invoices to the District, 345 6th St. Suite 300, Bremerton, WA 98337, Attn: Yolanda Fong, for payment of work actually completed to date. - E. Until JCPH is able to hire a registered nurse for NFP in Clallam County, then rates in Section B will apply.
+Once hired, rates would be adjusted as reflected in Section C. - F. Any additional fees required by NFP for the supervisor's training will be split between the District and the Contractor.
+District will be given adequate notice of needed trainings. - G. Additional fees for Annual Program Support and Annual Nurse Consultation Fees will be split between the District and the Contractor.
+District's portion of fees will be based on the number of agencies participating under the JCPH NFP Program. - H. In the event that approved program supplies required by NFP are unavailable for direct purchase, Contractor will purchase supplies and bill District for incurred cost.
+Total purchases of supplies or equipment will not exceed \$2,000 without prior approval of the District. - I. District may request additional nursing supervisory hours at an hourly rate commensurate to Contractor's employee's hourly rate.
+In the case of emergency nursing supervisory needs, District will be charged an hourly rate. - J. Contractor records and accounts pertaining to this agreement are to be kept available for inspection by representatives of the Health District and state for a period of six (6) years after final payments.
 Copies shall be made available upon request.

-Section 6: INDEMNIFICATION
+Section 6: INDEMNIFICATION:

-Contractor shall defend, indemnify and hold the District, its officers, officials, employees and volunteers harmless from any and all claims, injuries, damages, losses or suits including attorney fees, arising out of or resulting from the acts, errors or omissions of Contractor in performance of this Agreement, except for injuries and damages caused by the sole negligence of the District.
+The Contractor shall indemnify, defend, and hold the District, its officers, agents, and employees and volunteers harmless from any and all claims, injuries, damages, losses or suits including attorney fees, arising out of or resulting from the acts, errors or omissions of Contractor in performance of this Agreement, except for injuries and damages caused by the sole negligence of the District.
 Solely for the purposes of this provision, Contractor waives its immunity under Title 51 (Industrial Insurance) of the Revised Code of Washington and acknowledges that this waiver was mutually negotiated by the Parties.
 This provision will survive the expiration or termination of this Agreement.

-Section 7: INSURANCE
+Section 7: INSURANCE: